chopsticks-user/dot-nixos/README.md

 ```

 In short, you need a host SSH key + a user SSH key stored somewhere safe,
-and it is possible to print their unencrypted values to the terminal in bootstrap
+and ensure there exists a command to print their unencrypted values to the terminal
-environment.
+in bootstrap environment.

 ### 2. Bootstrap & Install